 Reasons for the incentive program and the deviation from the shareholders’ preferential rights

-Please refer to “Background and reason for the proposal” above.
+Please refer to “Reason for the proposal” above.
 The warrants are proposed to be issued to the company and/or its subsidiaries for transfer to Participants in the incentive program.

 Costs, dilution, etc.